Join the Team

 Make a Difference

-Get equipped to deploy in the wake of disaster and help bring calm to the chaos.
+Deploy in the wake of disaster and help bring calm to the chaos by coordinating aid, joining a work team, and providing emotional care.

-Get trained and equipped to to help lead teams of volunteers during the long-term recovery phase of disaster relief and use your skills to help communities rebuild.
+Lead teams of volunteers during the long-term recovery phase of disaster relief and use your skills to help communities rebuild homes and lives.

 Next Training Dates